livingdocsIO/documentation/concepts/images/image-services.md

 }
 ```

+The `imageServices` contains the configurations for one or more image services.

-The parameters are equivalent to the ones in the editor.
-You can in theory also configure several images services in the server, but as of now only one can be used (the one specified in the editor config).
+You can in theory also configure several images services in the server, but as of now only one can be used (the one specified in the editor config).Î

+The `host` is simply where your resrc.it images are served from.
+With `resrc.it` this is normally always the same.
+The `quality` setting allows you to choose a global quality for your images.
+In the range between 75 to 100 you normally don't see a difference.
+The `scriptUrl` points to the client-side Javascript code used for the responsive behavior.
+You need to provide this.
+And don't rely on our URL ;)

 ## `srcset` in Metadata